 Subsidies are contingent on two conditions.
 First, they are limited to women being appointed to a full professorship in Germany for the first time.
 Second, the subsidies are available only for permanent positions.
-This typically requires either the creation of a new budgeted permanent position in coordination with the federal state or the availability of an existing vacant permanent is of special interest to the university.
-In some federal states, the Ministry of Science must also approve the advertisement of the professorship, while at some universities, this decision lies with the academic senate.

-position.
-The program also supports 'early' appointments, provided there is a guaranteed transition to a regular budgeted full professorship by the end of the subsidy period.
+This typically requires either the creation of a new budgeted permanent position in coordination with the federal state or the availability of an existing vacant permanent position.
+The program also supports 'early appointments' of female full professors - defined as appointments to positions that are not yet permanently budgeted - provided there is a guaranteed transition to a regular, budgeted professorship by the end of the subsidy period.

-Initiated in 2008 with a budget of 150 million EUR (wave 1), the program was renewed in 2013 (wave 2), 2018 (wave 3), and 2023 (wave 4), each time with increasing budgets (see Table 3).
+Initiated in 2008 with a budget of 150 million EUR (wave 1), the program was renewed in 2013 (wave 2), 2018 (wave 3), and 2023 (wave 4), each time with a higher budget or with subsequently increasing budgets (see Table 3).
 The budgets for each wave are distributed in two application calls, detailed in Table 1.
 Universities that receive positive evaluations in the first call of a wave cannot reapply in the second call of the same wave.
-The sample period overlaps with the first three funding waves.
-I define each unique combination of funding wave and call as a funding period, sequentially labeled by $g \in G \equiv \{1, 2, 3, 4, 5, 6\}$ , with $\tau \equiv \tau(g)$ mapping to the year the evaluation results for funding period g are announced.
+My period of analysis covers the first three funding waves.
+I define each unique combination of funding wave and call as a funding period, sequentially labeled by $g \in G \equiv \{1, 2, 3, 4, 5, 6\}$, with $\tau \equiv \tau(g)$ mapping to the year the evaluation results for funding period g are announced.